heendung/vs-zsl/README.md

 #### Data Split
 Please refer to README on [here](https://drive.google.com/drive/u/0/folders/1oFo4CsYcU0t7EOb9DwJX26JQgT_i9BIw) how to split ImageNet into our settings (i.e. 2-Hop, 3-Hop, ALL).

-For AwA2 and aPY, we follow the [conventional settings](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly). <br/><br/>
+For AwA2 and aPY, we follow the [conventional settings](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly) provided by (Xian et al., 2018a). <br/><br/>

 ## Code
 We leverage three Zero-Shot Learning models on our experiments: